A relaxed technical assumption for posterior sampling-based reinforcement learning for control of unknown linear systems

 \section{Introduction}

+The problem of learning an optimal policy for a system with linear dynamics and quadratic cost with unknown parameters has received considerable attention in the literature.
+Historically, the focus has been on developing algorithms which asymptotically learn optimal policies using techniques from adaptive control and reinforcement learning~\cite{astrom1994adaptive,Caines:1988,bradtke1993reinforcement, bradtke1994adaptive}.
+In recent years, the emphasis has shifted towards developing algorithms with finite-time regret guarantees.

+Broadly speaking, three classes of learning algorithms have been considered in the literature: optimism in the face of uncertainty~\cite{campi1998adaptive,abbasi2011regret,cohen2019learning,abeille2020efficient}, certainty equivalence~\cite{dean2018regret,mania2019certainty,faradonbeh2020input,simchowitz2020naive,faradonbeh2020adaptive}, and Thompson sampling~\cite{ouyang2017control,abeille2018improved,faradonbeh2020adaptive,gagrani2021thompson}.
+These algorithms provide two kinds of regret guarantees: frequentist and Bayesian.
+In the frequentist setting, it is established that the regret for the unknown system is bounded with high probability (with respect to the distribution of the process noise and the randomness introduced by the algorithm).
+In the Bayesian setting, it is assumed that there is a prior on the unknown system parameters and it is established that the expected regret is bounded (where the expectation is with respect to the prior, the distribution of the process noise, and the randomness introduced by the algorithm).
+These two notions of regret are different and, since the per-step cost is not bounded, one form of the regret does not imply the other.

-In a recent paper, Ouyang et al.~\cite{ouyang2019posterior} presented a Thompson sampling (also called posterior sampling) algorithm to control a linear quadratic (LQ) system with unknown parameters.
-Their algorithm is called Thompson sampling with dynamic episodes (TSDE).\footnote{In~\cite{ouyang2019posterior}, the algorithm is called posterior sampling reinforcement learning (PSRL-LQ).
-We use the term TSDE as it was used in~\cite{ouyang2017control}, which was the conference version of~\cite{ouyang2019posterior}, and is also used in other variations of the algorithm~\cite{ouyang2017learning}.} The main result of~\cite{ouyang2019posterior} is to show that the Bayesian regret of TSDE accumulated up to time~$T$ is bounded by $\tildeO(\sqrt{T})$, where the $\tildeO(\cdot)$ notation hides constants and logarithmic factors.
+In this paper, we revisit a recently proposed algorithm for establishing Bayesian regret called Thompson sampling with dynamic episodes (TSDE)~\cite{ouyang2019posterior}.
+The main result of~\cite{ouyang2019posterior} is to show that the Bayesian regret of TSDE accumulated up to time~$T$ is bounded by $\tildeO(\sqrt{T})$, where the $\tildeO(\cdot)$ notation hides constants and poly-logarithmic factors.
 This result was derived under a technical assumption on the induced norm of the closed loop system.
-In this technical note, we present a minor variation of the TSDE algorithm and obtain a $\tildeO(\sqrt{T})$ bound on the Bayesian regret by imposing a much milder technical assumption, which is in terms of the spectral radius of the closed loop system (rather than the induced norm, as was assumed in~\cite{ouyang2019posterior}).
+In this paper, we present a variation of the TSDE algorithm and obtain a $\tildeO(\sqrt{T})$ bound on the Bayesian regret by imposing a much milder technical assumption.